viplmad/game-oclock/README.md

-# game_collection
+# Game o'Clock

-A new Game Collection manager built in Flutter
+A game collection manager with special focus in tracking play time.